Friends and family have shared their relationship to show their support.

 can stop at any time.
 Your email will not be used for any other purpose.

-2 Trees, Flowers, or Condolences have been shared with support of William "Bill"'s family - View on Tribute Wall
+1 Tree, Flower, or Condolence has been shared with support of Bonnie's family - View on Tribute Wall

 Bonnie Jean (Dick) Cobb, 87, died peacefully on January 21, 2024, at Good Shepherd Medical Center in Hermiston, Oregon.
 She was born January 7, 1937 in Pendleton, Oregon, the daughter of Marvin and Ardice (Gilliland) Dick.
 Bonnie’s earliest days were spent in the Blue Mountain village of Albee, Oregon.
 Her father’s employment with the Union Pacific Railroad brought the family to Pendleton.
 She attended Washington Elementary and Helen McCune Junior High School.
 When the Union Pacific built a new railroad yard at Hinkle, (Hermiston) Oregon, the family moved from Pendleton to Hermiston.
 After her father became a national officer in the Brotherhood of Railway Carmen, the family traveled by train to union conventions in Seattle, Portland, Denver, Salt Lake City and Long Beach California and she genuinely loved traveling.
 Bonnie attended Hermiston High School and played the saxophone in the marching band and for the Dance Band which played at the high school dances.
 Following graduation in 1955, she worked in Penldeton for Pacific Northwest Bell (Ma Bell), as a telephone operator and then the Oregon State Hospital as a secretery.